codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+Why did the cookie cry?
+It was feeling crumby.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+Whistler was the codename of this Microsoft Operating System.
- 1. PCM Sampler
+ 1. Windows 95
- 2. ADPCM Sampler
+ 2. Windows 2000
- 3. Programmable Sound Generator (PSG)
+ 3. Windows 7
- 4. FM Synthesizer
+ 4. Windows XP

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Windows XP
 </details>